bobbyl140/quote-leaderboard-bot/README.md

 This bot was written to keep track of how many times people are quoted in a specific channel.
 In order for quotes to register they must contain mentions for every person being quoted.
 Multiple people per message are allowed and will not cause an error, but a limitation in either Discord's API or pycord prevents multiple mentions of the same user (see [#1](https://github.com/bobbyl140/quote-leaderboard-bot/pull/1)).

-This bot has the Channel ID hardcoded as I didn't write it to be portable.
-I may fix this at some point (see [#4](https://github.com/bobbyl140/quote-leaderboard-bot/issues/4), but until I do, the Channel ID can be replaced with either another baked-in number or a check for a list of Channel IDs without too much difficulty.
+I may fix the hardcoded Channel ID at some point (see [#4](https://github.com/bobbyl140/quote-leaderboard-bot/issues/4), but until I do, the Channel ID will be set by `setup.py`, or can be set to a List of IDs without too much difficulty.

 Also note that this code is in no way optimized.
 I'm sorry.